Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 A safety inspection provides condition monitoring of vehicle components to decide if a vehicle is roadworthy.

-A typical hgv safety inspection commences with visual inspection of manufacturers and DTP vehicle identification plates to confirm vehicle details.
+A typical hgv safety inspection commences with visual inspection of manufacturers and Department of Transport (DTP) vehicle identification plates to confirm vehicle details.
 Relevant vehicle details may be noted on the vehicle maintenance inspection form together with date of inspection and recorded mileage.
 Vehicle defects are noted on the inspection form as the examination takes place .

 Any defect present affecting vehicle operation may be graded by importance as: